jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/04-app-management/03-using-the-liferay-marketplace.md

     ![Figure 3: You can manage your purchased apps from your liferay.com account's home page.](./using-the-liferay-marketplace/marketplace-project-apps.png)

 1. From the Control Panel.
 Navigate to *Apps* &rarr; *Purchased* to see your purchased apps.
 A button next to each app lets you install or uninstall the app.
-If the app isn't compatible with your @product@ version, *Not Compatible* is displayed in place of the button.
+If the app isn't compatible with your DXP version, *Not Compatible* is displayed in place of the button.
 Additional compatibility notes are also shown, such as whether a newer version of the app is available.
 You can also search for an app here by project, category, and title.
 Clicking the app takes you to its Marketplace entry.

     ![Figure 4: You can also manage your purchased apps from within a running Liferay instance.](./using-the-liferay-marketplace/marketplace-purchased.png)